PhilMele/M4Project/README.md

-remove commentedout text in dahsboard blocks if layout is good in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms
+remove commentedout text in dahsboard blocks if layout is good in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms check if payment confirmation email is sent twice again

 # M4Project - GeoPay